jumpinjackie/fdo/OpenSourceBuild__README.txt

   3. Use the build.bat file to build the FDO binaries.
-The following is a general guideline on how to use the build.bat Windows build script
+The following is a general guideline on how to use the build.bat build script.

            **************************************************************************
            build.bat [-h] [-o=OutFolder] [-c=BuildType] [-a=Action] [-w=WithModule] [-d=BuildDocs]